-One line of my CA work aims at advancing conversation-analytical research in Spanish and promoting the field of conversation analysis in Spanish-speaking academia.
+One line of my work on conversation aims at advancing conversation-analytical research in Spanish and promoting the field of conversation analysis in Spanish-speaking academia.
 You can know more about this at AC en español.